GhidraEnjoyr/iOS-Reverse-Engineering/README.md

   1. [checkra1n](https://checkra.in/) iPhone 5s to iPhone X on iOS 12.0 and up (recommended, tend to have support first on new version)
   2. [unc0ver](https://unc0ver.dev/) iPhone SE to iPhone 12(s) on iOS 11.0-14.3 (wide net range) (There's some support for 14.4-14.8 as well, but I recommend doing your own research on this tool before using it)
   3. [Taurine](https://taurine.app/) iPhone SE to iPhone 12(s) on iOS 11.0-14.3 (alternative to unc0ver)
+  4. [palera1n](https://palera.in/) Successor to checkra1n, supports devices with A8 to A11 on iOS 15 and higher.
+This also supports iPadOS 17 on 6th/7th generation iPads.
+If you get an iPad for jailbreaking purposes, I recommend getting a 7th generation one.
 * Familiarity with the ObjC programming language.

 Personally, I will be using an iPhone 12 Mini on iOS 14.5.1 throughout this guide jailbroken with unc0ver (Fugu14).